Top 6 Myths About Diastasis Recti After Pregnancy

-I've heard quite a few incorrect / misinformed / downright silly things about diastasis recti lately, so let's set the record straight...
+I've heard quite a few incorrect / misinformed / downright silly things about diastasis recti after pregnancy lately, so let's set the record straight...

-Here are some of the biggest WHOPPERS I've heard lately
+Let's take a look at some of the biggest WHOPPERS I've heard lately...

-Myth #1 - you need a "diagnosis" by a medical professional
+Diastasis Recti Myth #1: you need a "diagnosis" by a medical professional

-You do not need a formal "diagnosis" by a doctor or any other heathcare professional.
+How do you know if you have Diastasis Recti after pregnancy?
+You do not need a formal "diagnosis" by a doctor or any other healthcare professional.
 They DON'T get taught how to check for this, so if they happen to know how, it's not from their medical training, but from their own interest and research.
-(Indeed, during my pregnancy at one of my checkups, I taught all the nurses at the prenatal clinic how to check for it, just because one of them was interested.)
+(Indeed, during my pregnancy at one of my checkups, I taught all the nurses at the prenatal clinic how to check for diastasis recti, just because one of them was interested.)

-Myth #2 - You should always see a surgeon You do NOT need a surgeon to diagnose it.
+How To Fix Diastasis Recti Myth #2: You should always see a surgeon You do NOT need a surgeon to diagnose diastasis recti.
 And a surgeon is NOT the best person to give you exercises.
 (Their training does not include rehabilitating physical conditions with exercises).

 (Check out @lisa.marie.ryan on Instagram for a really inspiring DR surgery story from someone who explored EVERY possible avenue).